 - Getting back to "Edit" mode

-When you open a notebook in an incompatible runtime environment, the edit functionality is disabled (shown below in screenshot).
+When you open a notebook in an incompatible cloud environment, the edit functionality is disabled (shown below in screenshot).
 Selecting "Edit (Disabled)" will reveal a prompt to choose between "Recreate Notebook Runtime" and "Run in Playground Mode".
-The former will delete the old runtime environment and create a new compatible one.
-The latter will open the notebook in "Playground" mode where you can access and copy any previously generated outputs to a permanent location before deleting and re-creating runtime environments (see below for full details of Playground mode).
-To open notebooks in full "Edit" mode requires a compatible runtime environment.
+The former will delete the old cloud environment and create a new compatible one.
+The latter will open the notebook in "Playground" mode where you can access and copy any previously generated outputs to a permanent location before deleting and re-creating cloud environments (see below for full details of Playground mode).
+To open notebooks in full "Edit" mode requires a compatible cloud environment.

 What is a notebook "Lock"?